enira/cockpit-smb-plugin/README.md

 # What does this plugin do?
-It's allows you to manage your Samba shares through the Cockpit Project user interface.
+This plugin is an extension to the Cockpit Project(https://cockpit-project.org/).
+It allows you to manage your Samba shares through the Cockpit Project user interface.

 # Before you begin (words of warning)
-This plugin is written in one day.
-It is very rough around the edges, the code isn't that great (no I can't learn PatternFly and code this in one day.)
+This plugin is very rough around the edges.
+It's written in a short amount of time, by someone that has not coded in a very long time and is not familiar with the structure and internal workings of the Cockpit Project GUI.
 However, it does seem to do what I want it to do.

-If you want to improve some pieces of code, or test it, just let me know.
+If you want to improve some pieces of code, or test it, just let me know, or request a merge of your code.
 I am more than happy to test your changes and merge them in.
 The HTML code can use a serious cleanup though.

 Use this plugin at your own risk.